If you’re wondering how to start a small online business in Texas, we’re here to help.

 - Social Media Marketing: Managing and updating social media profiles for small businesses.

-The startup costs associated with these businesses is minimal.
+The startup costs associated with these businesses are minimal.
 You should be up and running in a day or two.

 Once you land on your brilliant idea (it doesn’t have to be unique), now would be a good time to come up with a business name.
 You’ll need it for the next step and several steps after that.